How to Build a RESTful API with Node.js, Express, and MongoDB

 router.post('/roles', createRole);

-Retrieve all roles
+Handler for retrieving all roles

-const getAllRoles = async (req: Request, res: Response) => {
+export const getAllRoles = async (req: Request, res: Response) => {

 const roles = await Role.find().sort('-createdAt').exec();